 What more could a girl want for Valentine's Day than enjoying some prime quality time at the Met with her first two musical coups de foudre?
 While Tchaikovsky is definitely the one who got me to stop and listen to classical music, my first taste of opera was Puccini's Tosca, and he had me at "Recondita Armonia".
 Tchaikovsky's Eugene Onegin was part of my Met subscription yesterday, and I couldn't resist adding Puccini's La Rondine as my evening treat.
 Incidentally, I also got to hear a solid couple of hours of James Brown in the morning on my way to the Big Apple.
 You can always trust public transportation to keep you connected with pop culture...
 But by early afternoon I was back in a familiar environment and more than ready for some Russian drama.

 Borodin: String Quartet No 2 in D Major

-Shostakovitch: String Quartet No 5 in B-flat Major, Op.
+Shostakovich: String Quartet No 5 in B-flat Major, Op.
 92

 On Friday night I was back at the Library of Congress for yet another Mendelssohn celebration, featuring this time the Atrium Quartet, straight from Saint Petersburg, Russia, with some love hopefully, but plenty of talent for sure.
-Playing on some instruments from the Library's collection, which are getting quite a workout these days, they presented a decidedly international program including, beside the predictable Mendelssohn piece, Borodin's soulful Quartet No 2, a decisive factor in my decision to attend, and their fellow countryman Shostakovitch.
+Playing on some instruments from the Library's collection, which are getting quite a workout these days, they presented a decidedly international program including, beside the predictable Mendelssohn piece, Borodin's soulful Quartet No 2, a decisive factor in my decision to attend, and their fellow countryman Shostakovich.